alxhoff/Odroid-UX3-Syslogger/README.md

 The native OpenGL libraries require modification to enable tracing of frame information.
 See the folder [opengl_mods](opengl_mods) for more information.

+# INA231 Power Sensors

+Using the syslogger with the Odroid XU3 usually pivots around the use of the on-board INA231 power sensors.
+By default their functionality is not very fleshed out and they do not provide great resolution for a lot of use cases.
+To increase their usefulness please see [this](https://github.com/alxhoff/Odroid-XU3-Kernel/commit/680fde123cfd7480889a3cedc700422f195b7782) commit where I have increased the functionality of the devices 10 fold.
+The script [`ina231_control.sh`](scripts/ina231_control.sh) can only be used if the changes are applied to the ina231 driver.

 # Authors

 - Alex Hoffman (alex.hoffman@tum.de)